Flycars/4LaneRoad/readme.md

 2. Compile the code using the menu "Simulator/Build"
 3. Generate hdmap using the menu "Simulator/Export HD Map", and copy to apollo map modules.

 You can also download the build version from the Baidu network disk.
 [Link](https://pan.baidu.com/s/1uCNX3MogX8rrZwleICz-9Q).
-Extraction code: **p3lp**.
+Extraction code **p3lp**.

 ## Questions
 If you have any question, pls feel free to tell us.